Gaurella

+The nearest airports are Bilaspur (100KM) and Raipur C.G.
+(126KM).

+Gaurela (Pendra road) is easily approachable by Road from Bilaspur, Shahdol and Katni.

+"Arpa River" is a main river of Chhattisgarh, as per Govt records and physical appearance origin of Arpa river is from village Khodari (खोडरी) of Gaurella block. but some people believe that origin of Arpa is from village Amarpur near Pendra town.

-The town is a destination for holy Tirth Amarkantak, and also a beautiful place to enjoy and place is a growing tourist centre in the region.
+The town is a destination for holy and beautiful Tirth Amarkantak, and also a beautiful place to enjoy and place is a growing tourist centre in the region.

+Geography

+Gaurela is located on 22°45′21″N 81°54′04″E. Gaurela has an average elevation of 617 m.

 Climate

 Gaurella's monsoon season takes place in July, August, and September.
 However, the village experiences rain throughout the year, with February being the only month that is normally dry.

 Demographics

-As of the 2001 Indian census, Gaurella had a population of 15,173.
+As of the 2011 Indian census, Gaurella had a population of 18,165.
 Males constituted 51% of the population and females 49%.
 The average literacy rate in the village was 22%, substantially lower than the national average of 59.5%.
 Male literacy was 29%, and female literacy 14%.

+Transport

+Pendra Road railway station is major railway station of city, many passenger, express and Superfast trains halt in Pendra.